Career Stagnation | Getting out of your comfort zone as a language teacher

 5. Change the length of classes or don’t even teach to a fixed length at all

-I once wrote a blog post which claimed that the ideal length of a private online language class is between 15 and 25 minutes.
+It is my contention that the ideal length of a private online language class is between 15 and 25 minutes.

 That seems like a wacky and controversial claim, right?